 We believe that our success and ability to compete depends in part on consumer identification of the name "Conn's."
-We have registered or applied for registration of our trademark "Conn's" and our logo.
+We have registered the trademark "Conn's" and our logo.
 We intend to protect vigorously our trademark against infringement or misappropriation by others.
 A third party, however, could misappropriate our intellectual property in the future.
 The enforcement of our proprietary rights through litigation could result in substantial costs to us that could have a material adverse effect on our financial condition or results of operations.